tkhamez/eve-sso-php/README.md

 ## Changelog

-### 2.0.0 (unreleased)
+### 2.0.0

 - Support for EVE SSO v2
 - Needs PHP 7.1+
-- Needs ext-gmp PHP extension
+- Needs gmp and mbstring PHP extensions
-- EveAuthentication class: The $token type hint has been changed from `ResourceOwnerAccessTokenInterface` to `AccessTokenInterface` because the ID is not added anyway and `League\OAuth2\Client\Provider::getAccessToken()`, from which this object comes, declares the same return type.
+- EveAuthentication class: The $token type hint has been changed from `ResourceOwnerAccessTokenInterface` to `AccessTokenInterface` because the ID is not added anyway and `League\OAuth2\Client\Provider::getAccessToken()`, from which this object originates, declares the same return type.

 ### 1.0.0